Abdel-Raouf/Data-Lake-With-Spark/README.md

 # Database Schema:
 The schema used for this project is the Star Schema: There is one main fact table containing all the measures associated with each event `songplays`, and 4-dimensional tables `songs`, `artists`, `users` and `time`.
 Which will contain clean data that is suitable for OLAP(Online Analytical Processing) operations.

-# Data Model Selection:
+# Architecture Selection:
 We used a Data Lake, Due to:
 - The wide variety of Data Formats and structures.
 - It becomes impossible to conform to a single rigid representation of Data, Due to the emerging of new roles as Data Scientist.
 - The `Agile` and `ad-hoc` nature of Data Exploration activities needed by Data Scientists.
-- The wide spectrum of Data transformation needed by the Advanced analytics as `machine learning`, `graph analytics` and `recommender systems`.
+- The wide spectrum of Data transformation needed by the Advanced analytics as `Machine Learning`, `Graph Analytics` and `Recommender Systems`.
 - Massive parallelism and scalability come out of the box by using `Apache Spark` and `AWS S3` as an Example.
 - Using of Columnar Storage as `Parquet`, without expensive `MPP DBs` as `Amazon Redshift`.